 Switches between funds will not affect the maturity and death benefit guarantees or the GWB guarantee.
+For the purpose of determining withdrawal fees, the original date of your deposit will not change when a switch occurs.

-Switches must be between funds purchased with the same purchase fee options (e.g. fund class units purchased under the NL option can only be switched to other fund class units under the NL option).
+Switches must be between funds purchased with the same purchase fee options (e.g. fund class units purchased under the DSC option can only be switched to other fund class units under the DSC opton).

 Deposits that have been in the fund the longest are switched first.
 Switches may be subject to the excessive short-term trading fee.
 We reserve the right to refuse a switch request in accordance with our rules.